 - 2. Complete filling of tank with fresh water. - 3.
 Turn off Heating System and allow to cool.
-See "Heating System - Furnace and Indirect Water Heating" in Section 4 - Appliances and Systems. - 4.
+See "Heating System Furnace and Indirect Water Heating" in Section 4 Appliances and Systems. - 4.
 Turn "Winterization Valve 1" to bypass water heater to prevent filling the water heater tank with a high concentrate of chlorine.

+Winterization Valve 1

+(Water Heater Bypass Valve)

-Water Heater Bypass Valve (See "Water System Drain Valve Locations" chart at the end of this section for location on your model) \Model 59G
+(See "Water System Drain Valve

+Locations" chart at the end of this section

+for location on your model)

+Model 59G shown

+Winterization Valve 1

+(Water Heater Bypass Valve)

-Water Heater Bypass Valve (See "Water System Drain Valve Locations" chart at the end of this section for location on your model) \Model 59K shown with bed top removed
+(See "Water System Drain Valve

+Locations" chart at the end of this section

+for location on your model)